Forestry Mulching

 One-Pass Efficiency

-Trees, brush, undergrowth, and stumps up to 8–12 inches diameter are all handled in a single machine pass — dramatically reducing time on-site compared to multi-step clearing methods.
+Trees, brush, undergrowth, and stumps up to 8 to 12 inches diameter are all handled in a single machine pass — dramatically reducing time on-site compared to multi-step clearing methods.

 Forestry Mulching FAQ